indradhanush/indradhanush.github.io/_drafts/2017-05-10-notes-on-hackers-and-painters.md

 > something when it's easy to buy.
 > Users should not have to do much more than enter a credit card
 > number.
 (Make them do more at your peril.)

+* Large companies tend to buy expensive solutions even though cheaper ones are available.
+An expensive solution costs more to sell.
+When finding potential customers, go for the smaller ones first.
+The bigger ones will follow in time.
+* With the advent of the desktop computer, writing software became more accessible.
+It became cheaper to produce software compared to when you needed a mainframe to write code.
+* Microsoft was able to exploit this and beat IBM.
+But Microsoft might get dealt a similar hand, because now computing is moving away from the desktop and Microsoft is trying hard to hold on to it, quite like how IBM tried to hold on to mainframe computing.
+* The idea of starting up became easier with desktops.
+As the years have gone by, startups have become more and more informal and more stressful.
+Since web based applications are never quite finished, you can never really say: _Now that we've finisished our product we can all pack our bags and go take a vacation for a week_.
+You work more than your competition because you can.
+Because startups demand it.
+* Hackers think about starting up all the time.
+But they don't because they are thinking that they don't know how to run a business and are mostly afraid of competition.

+> There are only two things you have to know about business: build
+> something users love, and make more than you spend.
+If you get these
+> two right, you'll be ahead of most startups.
+You can figure out the
+> rest as you go.

+* In the early days you will probably not earn more than your spends.
+But if you are closing the gap fast, things will turn out well.
+* Release an initial version of your product first and listen to your customers.
+They will tell you what can be simplified.
+And what new features can be added.

+> The best thing software can be is easy, but the way to do this is to
+> get the defaults right, not to limit users' choices.
+Don't get
+> complacent if your competitors' software is lame; the standard to
+> compare your software to is what it could be, not what your current
+> competitors happen to have.
+Use your software yourself, all the
+> time.

+* Big companies are scared of startups because they can't move as fast as a startup.
+Bureaucracy.

+### How to Make Wealth

+* You are more productive at a startup by an order of magnitude.
+You can work more for a fewer number of years, but with greater intensity.
+* You can get more done with less at a startup.
+* But startups are not easy.
+If it were so, everyone would do it.

+> There is a conservation law at work here: if you want to make a
+> million dollars, you have to endure a million dollars' worth of
+> pain.

+* Make something that people want.
+* Money is not the same as wealth.
+Although they are used interchangeably, but they are not the same.
+* Money is used as an intermediate step.
+You use it to get what you want.
+What you want is known as wealth.
+Think of the barter system and the problems it had.
+You can't exchange a sack of rice with a cobbler if he wants a bag of leather.
+Instead you use money to get what you want, i.e. wealth.
+Money _creates_ wealth by making it possible to give others what they want.
+* Wealth can be created out of nothing.
+By adding _value_ to something you are creating wealth.
+* A job is a group of people working together trying to build something people want.
+* A company must earn money to survive.
+This can only be done if it is building something that people want.
+* Your efforts at your job get averaged by a lot of other people's work.
+* Measuring performance for a salesperson is easy.
+It is hard to do the same for others.
+The designer.
+The hacker.
+The marketer.
+Success of a product is a combined effort of all of these combined.
+But there is no way to measure the impact of each group for their efforts.
+As a result, the performance gets averaged out.
+* Smaller groups can be measured with greater accuracy.
+It is easy to spot the lazy one among a small group of 10 than it is to spot them in a group of 1000.
+* A startup is a group of people like you who are willing to work harder.
+Its a group of ambitious people who already know each other personally and by reputation.

+> Steve Jobs once said that the success or failure of a startup
+> depends on the first ten employees.
+I agree.
+If anything, it's more
+> like the first five.
+Being small is not, in itself, what makes
+> startups kick butt, but rather that small groups can be select.
+You
+> don't want small in the sense of a village, but small in the sense
+> of an all-start team.

+* In a larger group, the average person is an average of the population.
+A hard working person in a large group is getting averaged out by average members of the team.
+* At decision points, choose the harder problem.
+It is more challenging for a big company to solve a hard problem.
+By choosing the harder problem, you are putting more distance between yourself and your competitors.
+The greater the distance, the safer you are.
+* Startups are inherently risky.
+You would work 30x as hard.
+But the payoff could be anything between zero and thousand times.
+Chances of the payout being zero are much greater.
+* Its easy to sell an established startup, because it looks safer compared to an early stage one.
+* Selling a startup is a good idea.
+It also allows you to diversify.

+> Potential buyers will always delay if they can.
+The hard part about
+> getting bought is getting them to act.
+For most people, the most
+> powerful motivator is not the hope of gain, but the fear of
+> loss.
+For potential acquirers, the most powerful motivator is the
+> propsect that one of their competitors will buy you...The second
+> biggest is the worry that, if they don't buy you now, you'll
+> continue to grow rapidly and will cost more to acquire later, or
+> even become a competitor.

+* Don't just solve cool tech problems.
+Solve problems that impacts the users.
+Build products that users want.
+Not the other way around.
+* A startup is an optimization problem: Performance is measured by the number of users.
+This is the only metric that matters.
+* But you cannot optimize unless you measure: Ship an initial version, get some users and optimize based on the results.
+There is no point in optimizing in the dark.
+(Premature optimization)
+* If you take away the incentive of wealth, innovation grinds to a halt.
+Some governents have done this in the past and continue to do so.

+### Mind the Gap

+* Making money is a specialized skill similar to that of playing a game of chess at the highest level.
+* But the society is trained to complain when someone outperforms everyone else in the skill of making money, while specializing on how to play chess seems perfectly normal.
+* As kids we think that money is something that is handed down.
+* Wealth is not money.
+Money is a medium used to exchange wealth.
+* Wealth needs to be generated.
+* A more productive person is paid more for their skills.
+The more wealth that you can generate, the higher salary you can command.

+> How much someone's work is worth is not a policy question.
+It's
+> something the market already determines...It may seem unlikely in
+> principle that one individual could really generate so much more
+> wealth than another.
+The key to this _Would_ a basketball team trade
+> one of their players for 100 random people?
+What would Apple's next
+> product look like if you replaced Steve Jobs with a committee of 100
+> random people?
+These things don't scale linearly.

+* Prices are determined by what a buyer wants, and how much s/he is willing to pay for it.

+*